 When you ask yourself the question “What do I truly want in life at this time?”, what is your answer?
 Note, that you can pause here and write down what comes to mind.
 Don’t think―go from what you feel.

 You can also experience this question with another individual.
 (Find someone who you are comfortable with.)
 Take turns asking each other this question.
 One person closes their eyes and the other asks this questions.
 The question can be repeated in the same sitting, to see if the answer changes, and to build upon initial gut responses.
 As the asker of the question, do not talk.
-Just allow your partner to answer the question or him or herself.
+Just allow your partner to answer the question.
 No judging.
 No opinions.
 No feedback.

 Once one person finishes answering the question a few times, you can switch roles so you both experience the question and answer.
-From the notes of this exercise, you can examine your 2020 goals, either setting them or refining them.
+From the notes of this exercise, you can examine your 2020 goals (or future years), either setting them or refining them.

 Your Feeling and Thinking Natures

 Remaining tuned into what you truly feel is key.
 During times of self-reflection, it helps to be relaxed and in a clear, positive state of mind.
 You can take a break, be in nature, or find other ways to be in your feelings, such as by listening to music or sharing relaxing times with constructive, like-minded people.